 What does cauliflower taste like?
 Cauliflower on it’s own does not have a very strong flavor.
 In fact, it’s quite bland.
 That’s what makes it such a good staple to use in so many recipes!

 Can cauliflower be frozen?
 It sure can!
 Just make sure to blanch it first, like mentioned in the post above.

-If you liked this Green Curry Cauliflower, check out these other delicious ways to make cauliflower:
+Check out these other delicious ways to make cauliflower:

 - Mexican Cauliflower Rice